 This contribution proposes TIMD based intra mode derivation and its application without signaling to indicate which intra mode is used on geometry intra-region for the geometry partitioning mode with inter and intra(GPM inter/intra) which was proposed by JVET-W0110[1].
 It also restricts that intra with intra combination is applied.
-With the proposed method, GPM inter/intra do not need pre-defined IPM candidates which is adaptively selected along with GPM angle and reuse conventional TIMD method.
-The suggested GPM with inter/intra method show further coding performance against EE2-3.2 a/b test with similar encoding complexity.
+With the proposed method, GPM inter/intra do not need pre-defined IPM candidates which is adaptively selected along with GPM angle.
+Intra mode is derived by reusing conventional TIMD method.
+The suggested GPM with inter/intra method show further against EE2-3.2 a/b test with similar encoding complexity.

 Simulation result of the proposed method over ECM-2.0(Tool-off test) is summarized as follow.